Arrow season 3: Critical response

 Despite a strong critical start for the third-season premiere, the season received more negative reviews than the previous seasons.

 Writing for Entertainment Weekly, Chancellor Agard noted that season had been an uneven one where the "highs have been rather high and the lows have been almost insufferable" and highlighted that the season' biggest problem seemed to lie in the characterisation and motivation of the season's big bad, Ra's al Ghul.
 He did however praise the development of the character Laurel Lance as well as the development of Oliver's relationship with John Diggle.

-Katie Kulzick, of A.V.
+Katie Kulzick, of The A.V.
 Club noted that the season had a habit of "making bold moves and all too frequently backing away from, rather than embracing, the ramifications of these series-altering decisions."
-Despite the season's "significant problems", she felt groundwork had been laid for interesting potential storylines, in particular the development of Thea Queen becoming a member of the team as Speedy, for Felicity Smoak with Palmer Technologies and for Oliver to develop a fresh perspective.
+Despite the season's "significant problems", she felt groundwork had been laid for interesting potential storylines, in particular the development of Thea Queen becoming a member of the team omni man as Speedy, for Felicity Smoak with Palmer Technologies and for Oliver to develop a fresh perspective.

 The season finale was described as "dull", "lacking scope", and "underwhelming" by IGN's Jesse Schedeen in light of the "high standard" the show had previously established for its finales.
 He cemented the mixed reception of the third season as being "haphazardly paced" and "struggling to develop a clear sense of direction".

 The third season holds a score of 90% on Rotten Tomatoes based on 9 reviews, with an average rating of 8.37/10.
 The site's consensus concluding: "Arrow stays on target with new characters and a steady supply of exciting action."